+Term Description Virtual environment Virtual environment is a virtual server based on any of the Parallels virtualization technologies.
+This can be a Virtuozzo Container or a Parallels Virtual Machine.
+Environment ID (eid) This is a globally unique ID that is assigned to every physical server and virtual environment in the Agent infrastructure.
+As soon as Agent is installed on a physical server, the server is assigned an ID.
+Every virtual environment created on the server is also assigned a globally unique ID.
+Environment IDs are stored internally by Agent and are used as references in all other API calls that perform operations on them.
 Virtuozzo Container ID Virtuozzo Container ID is a Virtuozzo-level ID, which is assigned to every Container when it is created.
-If you are familiar with the previous versions of Virtuozzo, this is the old-style "VPS ID".
-This ID is unique only within the context of a given Hardware Node.
-The ID is not to be confused with the Server ID described above, which is a universally unique Agent-level ID.
-Virtuozzo group Master Node Slave Node The term Virtuozzo group refers to a network of servers each running its own Agent software and interconnected with each other by means of internal Agent mechanisms.
-The servers in such a group are organized in a hierarchical structure where there's one Master Node and many Slave Nodes .
-Master Node administers the entire group by allocating, monitoring, and controlling the group resources.
-Master is also capable of accessing any Slave Node in a group, meaning Realm that once a client program is connected to the Master Node, it can send requests to any Slave Node in the group.
-Realm is a collection of parameters that define an authentication database containing the Agent user and group data.
+This ID is unique only within the context of a given host server.
+The ID is not to be confused with the Environment ID described above, which is a universally unique Agent-level ID.
+Management Node, Slave Node Physical servers can be organized in a hierarchy where there's one Management Node and many Slave Nodes .
+Management Node administers the entire group by allocating, monitoring, and controlling the group resources.
+Management Node is also capable of accessing any Slave Node in a group, meaning that once a client program is connected to the Management Node, it can send requests to any Slave Node in the group.
+Realm Realm is a collection of parameters that define an authentication database containing the Agent user and group data.
 Agent supports a number of different databases, including operating system user registries and LDAP-compliant directories.
 Realm definitions are stored in the Agent configuration.
 Every realm is assigned a universally unique ID by Agent when it is created.